Coupled reaction-diffusion equations on adjacent domains: Two adjacent half-spaces

-and, since the left and the right quantities converge to the central ones for $L\to+\infty$, we have that $\Si_d(c_a,L)$ lies inside the circle forming the left part of $\Si_D(c_a,L)$ for $\b\sim 0$, while it lies outside for very negative $\b$, entailing that the curves intersect and, by definition, $c^*_L<c_a$.
+and, since the left quantity converges to the right ones for $L\to+\infty$, we have, again for large $L$, that $\a_d^+(c_a,\b,L)$ lies inside the circle forming the left part of $\Si_D(c_a)$ for $\b<0$, $\b\sim 0$, while it lies outside such a circle for very negative $\b$, entailing that the curves intersect and, by definition, $c^*_L<c_a$.

-In order to conclude and prove the desired limit, we distinguish three cases, as we did in the proof of Proposition \ref{0pr:1.2bis}, according to the relative position of $c_f$ and $c_g$.